The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 Brim was, according to Wikipedia, a caffeine-free coffee, which thanks to its sweetness enjoyed immediate success.
 In 1964, the breakfast hit from Post, toaster pastries, named Toast’em Pop-ups came on the market.

 Moss explains how the companies fought for market shares.
 Betty Dickson from the American Home Economics Association (AHEA) was the role model for the army of school teachers who fought against convenience foods.
-Dickson gave traditional cooking classes on the radio and on TV.
+Dickson gave traditional cooking classes on the radio and TV.
 Michael Moss describes the fight of the traditional against the modern and how the industry used the fictional character Betty Crocker (similar to Betty Bossi in Switzerland) to thwart the true Betty and get the upper hand.
 After this, the industry infiltrated the organization and turned it in an entirely different direction.

 Postum, established in 1895, began to make acquisitions, most notable of which was General Foods in 1929.